American Canoe Association (ACA) Classes for 2015 (IDNR Canoe and Kayak Schools)

 CrawDaddy Outdoors (Waverly)

 It's all about safety and following the laws.
 Your enjoyment on the water will increase when you follow these safety steps and understand the regulations.
-For paddling instruction and canoe schools, please visit the bottom of this page.

 Iowa DNR wants you to be safe on the water.
 A good first toward knowing what you need to know on the water in paddlecraft is the American Canoe Associations " SmartStart" brochure.
 To order paper copies for your group, please e-mail email@example.com.
 Any time you go out on the water, wear your PFD!
 See safety tips at the bottom of this page.